6 Best Organic, Eco-Friendly Futon Mattress Options

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

-Updated: April 15, 2024
+Updated: April 17, 2026

 Futons are no longer just found in college dorms and stoner flop houses.
 They're now a mainstream solution for guest stays.